startxfr/kustomize-repository/README.md

 # kustomize-repository

-Repository of kustomize ressources to deploy infrastructure components

-# kustomize-repository

 Repository of kustomize ressources for various infrastructure configuration and services running under an Openshift Container Platform (or OKD).
-For more informations and access to the kustomize index, you can visit the [repository homepage](https://startxfr.github.io/kustomize-repository/).
+For more informations and access to the kustomize index, you can visit the [repository homepage](https://startxfr.github.io/kustomize-repository).

 ## Install component from repository